onfido/onfido-sdk-ui/MIGRATION.md

 The guides below are provided to ease the transition of existing applications using the Onfido SDK from one version to another that introduces breaking API changes.

-## `5.6.0` -> [Next version]
+## `5.6.0` -> `5.7.0`
-With release [Next version] there are breaking changes that will affect integrators with customised languages or UI copy.
+With release 5.7.0 there are breaking changes that will affect integrators with customised languages or UI copy.

 ### Added strings